Guozhao-Liao/Tensor-based-Multistatic-MIMO-Radar/README.md

 This repository contains the MATLAB implementation of the proposed target localization method using **Coupled Canonical Polyadic Decomposition (C-CPD)** based on **Joint Eigenvalue Decomposition (J-EVD)** for multistatic MIMO radar with coprime planar arrays.

 ## Requirements
 - MATLAB (R2021a or later recommended)
+- Parallel Computing Toolbox (for parallel computing operations)
 - Tensorlab toolbox (for tensor decomposition operations)